Simulation-Software-Engineering/Lecture-Material/01_version_control/merge_rebase_slides.md

 ## Summary and Final Remarks

 - Try to keep a linear history with rebasing whenever reasonable
-- Don't use rebase on a public/shared branch
+- Don't use rebase on a public/shared branch during development
 - Squash before merging if reasonable
 - Delete `feature` branch after merging
 - Local view: `git log --graph`